-Central America has many mountain ranges.
+In addition to the varied coastlines Central America has many mountain ranges.
 With most of the population of Honduras, Costa Rica and Guatemala living in the mountain valleys.
-These areas have temperate weather and are ideal for the production of coffee, beans and other crops.
+With their altitude these areas have temperate weather and are ideal for the production of coffee, beans and other crops.

 To retire in Central America is attractive for several reasons.

-- Most of the governments are relatively stable.
-In order to attract people to retire in Central America a number of countries offer enticing financial and relocation benefits.
+Most of the governments are relatively stable.
+In order to attract people to retire in Central America several countries offer enticing financial and relocation benefits.
 They also offer excellent incentives for starting or relocating businesses.
 In recent years many of these countries have become home to communities of digital nomads.

-- Over time many of these countries have gained tarnished reputations.
-In some cases these are justified and in others not.
-They are relatively unknown to most people and often misunderstood.
-However they offer some of the cheapest places to retire.
+Over time many of these countries have gained tarnished reputations.
+In some cases, these are justified and in others not.
+They are unknown to most people and often misunderstood.
+However, they offer some of the cheapest places to retire.

-- These countries have some of the most attractive real-estate opportunities on earth... especially for waterfront properties.
-In addition their cost of living is a fraction what you'd pay in a First World country.
+These countries have some of the most attractive real-estate opportunities on earth... especially for waterfront properties.
+In addition, their cost of living is a fraction of what you'd pay in a First World country.

 Climate and Weather

 Climate and weather in all of these countries is broadly similar.
-Situated north of the equator within the tropics they have a typical tropical climate with year around high temperatures at the low altitudes.
+Situated north of the equator within the tropics, they have a typical tropical climate with year-round hot temperatures at low altitudes.

 In the 3 000 to 6 000 feet (2 000 metres) altitude range the temperatures are cooler.
 With many local differences in the amount of rainfall, depending on altitude and the aspect of the mountains in relation to the prevailing winds.